galaxyproject/training-material/topics/imaging/tutorials/object-tracking-using-cell-profiler/tutorial.md

 ## Feature extraction

-Once the objects of interest (nuclei) are identified, the features that will determine the changes of the nuclei over time will need to be measured.
-In this case, the shape and intensity of the nuclei will help with the identification of matching objects over time.
+Once the objects of interest (nuclei) are identified, we extract features, i.e. numerical descriptors of object properties.
+We do this because we may be interested in analysing the evolution of these properties over time or want to use them in the tracking procedure to match objects over time.

 > ### {% icon hands_on %} Hands-on: Shape features
 >